9 Facts That Tell the True Story of Johnny Appleseed

 8. YOU CAN STILL VISIT ONE OF HIS TREES.

-Nova, Ohio, holds a 176-year-old tree, the last known to be planted by Johnny Appleseed himself.
+Nova, Ohio, is home to a 176-year-old tree, the last known to be planted by Johnny Appleseed himself.
 It grows tart green apples, which are now used for applesauce and baking in addition to cider making.
 While Chapman might be glad to see his seeds still bearing fruit, he'd likely be sad to hear this tree is a noted bud source for grafting new apple trees.

 9. HE FOREVER CHANGED THE APPLES OF AMERICA.